 - Employer-sponsored coverage, including COBRA continuation coverage and retiree coverage

-- Coverage purchased in the individual market, including a plan purchased in a health insurance marketplace
+- Coverage purchased in the individual market, including a plan purchased through a state or the federal health insurance marketplace

 - Grandfathered health plans, even if they do not cover services like prescription drugs